mathieuancelinserli/breizhcamp-llm-gateway-demo/docs/index.md

 the source code for this project is available on [Cloud APIM's Github](https://github.com/cloud-apim/otoroshi-llm-extension-serverless).
 You can fork it and modify it for your own needs.

 ## Demo steps

+the project is organized around several steps, one for each possible use case (non exhaustive).
+The first 2 steps shows how to use otoroshi to consume an LLM API et expose it to your applications in a consistant way no matter what provider is used.
+The other steps shows how a LLM API can help you configuring your API gateway using natural language.

 - [Prompt context](/docs/demo-1-prompt-context.html)
 - [Prompt templating](/docs/demo-2-prompt-templating.html)